abdonrd/PolymerProjects/README.md

 # PolymerProjects

-### Projects using Polymer
+An open list of projects using Polymer.

-Here is a crowdsourced open list of Polymer Projects.
-Examples of complete working apps are difficult to find.
-But this list could help the community see some examples of how to put all the elements together into a working app.
+This list could help the community see some examples of how to create applications with Polymer.

-Please send a Pull Request to add to the list any other Polymer Projects you know.
+Please send a [Pull Request](https://github.com/abdonrd/PolymerProjects/compare) to add any other Polymer Projects you know.

 ## Google